 Here’s a video of this effect in motion.
 Notice how unnatural and broken the sky looks on the Gamecube.
 The visible cutoff is caused by reduced skybox draw distance in the ports.

 The glass walls inside cargo holds in Act 3 are supposed to be transparent, but the Dreamcast version is the only one that renders them correctly.
-The SADX level disables transparency for this texture, which makes it look strange:
+SADX makes them opaque, which looks strange:

 Minor but funny issue: the code for rendering the robot maid cleaning the floor behind the blue glass is broken and disables the glowing piece under her skirt (left – normal, right – disabled).
 It disappears only in one of her animations, and shows up if you pause the game.
 This happens because the variables in the function are in the wrong order.